nhsconnect/Events-Management/pages/explore/msg_architecture_overview.md

 The diagram shows an example of an event message being published to the hub.
 The hub manages subscriptions to these publications (in accordance with the Hub Registration Authority):

 <img src="images/overview/Events.png" style="width:80%;max-width: 80%;">

-**Event message data item requirement notation**

-Each event message will detail the information requirements applicable to each data item requirement, these are described as:

-**Mandatory:** should always be included in the electronic communication.
-Where there is no information then the message will contain appropriate coded text to identify this.
-**Required:** where information should be recorded (and communicated) if available.
-**Optional:** where local decisions can be made about whether or not to communicate the information